-The Northern Ireland economy has performed significantly better than expected by many commentators.
-Unemployment was 2.8% at the end of November 2022 locally following the most active year in memory in the employment market.
+The Northern Ireland economy has performed better than expected by many commentators.
+Locally, unemployment was 2.1% at the end of November 2023 following another strong year in the employment market.
 This fuelled salary inflation.
-The local housing market performed better than anticipated in the face of falling consumer confidence.
-House prices increased by 5% in the year mainly due to supply issues.
+The local housing market performed steadily during the year.
+House prices remained flat despite falling consumer confidence and increasing interest rates.

-The outlook at the time of writing remains unclear with inflation running at over 10% and the Bank of England likely to continue to increase interest rates in response.
+The outlook at the time of writing remains uncertain with inflation running at 4%, twice the Bank of England target.
+The Bank of England is likely to continue to maintain interest rates at current levels for longer in response.
 With this backdrop, the next 12 months look uncertain.
-Borrowers may struggle making mortgage payments due to increasing costs of borrowing and indeed general living costs.
+Borrowers may struggle making mortgage payments due to increasing costs of borrowing and, indeed, general living costs.
 The Board remains confident that the robust lending criteria that the Society has operated for many years will mean that although we may well experience increased provisions for bad debts that this will not be of a magnitude to produce unacceptable losses for the Society.

-Staff costs will inevitably rise due to the increases in inflation as will the increasing costs of managing and supporting the new digital channel for mortgages and savings, including the costs of ensuring the security of your personal data.
+Staff costs will inevitably increase due to inflationary pressures as will the increasing costs of managing and supporting the new digital channel for mortgages and savings, including the costs of ensuring the security of your personal data.

-Our strong capital and liquidity bases meant that the impact on the Society's financial stability was lessened, enabling the Board to focus on the strategic developments of our digital programme to improve our relevance to Members' needs.
+Our strong capital and liquidity bases mean that the impact on the Society's financial stability is lessened, enabling the Board to focus on the strategic developments of our digital programme to improve our relevance to Members' needs.

-Competition, particularly in the mortgage market is likely to remain intense, but we have started the new year as we finished last year with strong business volumes through targeted pricing and underpinned by robust underwriting processes.
+Competition, particularly in the mortgage market, is likely to remain intense, but we have started the new year as we finished last year with strong business volumes through targeted pricing and underpinned by robust underwriting processes.

 We will continue to invest in our systems and processes to improve efficiencies which will further enhance the customer experience of being a Member of the Society.
-We will deliver this by investing in our people, our infrastructure and our technology.

-We will continue with our prudent business model, offering our Members the products they need with exceptional levels of service.
+We will deliver this by investing in our people, our infrastructure, and our technology.
+We will continue with our prudent business model, offering our Members the products they need along with high levels of customer service.